 10. You Don’t Need to Carry a Bulky Guide Book

-There’s no need to weigh down your luggage with a brick-like Lonely Planet or Frommer’s when you can download a great Cancun guide in ebook format on your tablet or Kindle.
+There’s no need to weigh down your luggage with a brick-like Lonely Planet or Frommer’s when you go to Cancun.
+Not when you can download a great guide in ebook format on your tablet or Kindle.

 The SHEDER Cancun guide is a great resource to take with you, as it will tell you just the essential information you need to know in a package that is as succinct as possible — without any unnecessary fluff.
 (I know because I was involved in writing it and I can assure you that only the most interesting Cancun experiences were included.)